VeerendraPappala/An-Article-A-Day/README.md

 * To jump straight into the code, check out Tensoflow [github](https://github.com/tensorflow/lingvo) page.
 * [More](https://arxiv.org/abs/1902.08295) details about Lingvo or some of the advanced features it supports.

+## Day-22 | 9 obscure Python libraries for data science

+* Python is an amazing language.
+In fact, it's one of the fastest growing programming languages in the world.
+The entire ecosystem of Python and its libraries makes it an apt choice for users (beginners and advanced) all over the world.
+One of the reasons for its success and popularity is its set of robust libraries that make it so dynamic and fast.
+* This article is about Python libraries for data science tasks other than the commonly used ones like pandas, scikit-learn, and matplotlib.